Motivation Unlocked: What It Is and How to Get It

 R – realistic

-9. Journal – sometimes our thoughts get in the way of what we want to do.
+Sometimes our thoughts get in the way of what we want to do.
 A journal gives you a place to give a voice to all those thoughts spinning around in your head.
-A journal can help you to give yourself a pep talk, sort out just what you want to do, find what is inspiring, and what might be holding you back.
+A journal can help you give yourself a pep talk, sort out just what you want to do, and find what is inspiring and what might be holding you back.
 You can also use your journal to brainstorm or let your creativity run wild.

 And, finally, give yourself grace.
 No one can be motivated all the time, even for things they’re passionate about.
 If you’re feeling stuck, take time to check in with yourself.
 Would another perspective help?
 It might surprise you that counseling can help you to sort out what’s happening and help you get your motivation mojo back.